It definitely is more convenient to install a hardwired night light than it is to visit the emergency room.

 Tighten the silver terminal screw to secure the neutral wire.
 Now do the same process for the black terminal screw and the hot (black) wire.

 If you have a Middle-Of-Run configuration you’ll need to pigtail the two neutral (white) wires together to a third neutral wire using the appropriately sized wire connector.
 In this case you need a wire connector that can accept at least three 14-gauge wires.
-This Family Handyman article on wire connections is invaluable for determining how to do this process safely.
 The same pigtail connection will need to be made for the hot wires and ground wires respectively.

 The installation in this tutorial required the use of spacers in order to get the night light flush with the wall.
 If you need to do any type of outlet or switch electrical work definitely buy these at your local hardware store, they really come in handy 🙂